THE GUMSHOE SITE

 (Opened on January 08, 1996)

 Oh, yes, I am as surprised as you are that I am still managing The Gumshoe Site as if it were an international treasure.
 When I was thinking about folding this site, somebody out of the blue told me flatteringly that it is really an international treasure.
 This is my 19th year, can you believe it?
-As I write on every New Year's Day, I think about folding the site, but this old geezer is somehow stuck with this.
-So bear with me.
-I hope you enjoy this site and come back once in a while.
+As I write on every New Year's Day, I hope you enjoy this site and come back once in a while.
 Thank you very much for your visit.
 Take care of your own lives.
 (January 01, 2015)

 Warning to bloggers! -- When you re-use my info, please do not copy-and-paste it word for word, but quote it or paraphrase it, at least.
 My wording is so awkwardly distinct or so distinctly awkward, I can easily spot copy-and-paste non-artists, and so can smart blog-readers.